FoxHound0x00/PythonistaSud/README.md

-Changes to be made :
+Changes to be made to the simple conv(correlation):

-Add stride , padding , dilation to the convolutions code.
+Add stride, padding, dilation to the convolutions code.